dex4er/js-smtp-server-as-promised/README.md

 ### Usage

-`smtp-server-as-promised` can be used like standard `smtp-server-mit` module:
+`smtp-server-as-promised` can be used like standard `smtp-server` module:

 ```js
 const {SMTPServerAsPromised} = require('smtp-server-as-promised')